 The Details of Request to change your alimony

 What you need for Request to change your alimony

 Either the person paying or the person receiving alimony or both of you can ask for a change in alimony.

-If you and your spouse both agree that you would like to change your alimony, you should file a Joint Petition.
-See:
+If you and your spouse both agree that you’d like to change your alimony, you should file a Joint Petition.
+You'll need to file:

 If you can’t agree on the changes, you should file:

-If you are not the one who is asking for the change to alimony, the first time you hear about the court action might be when you get served with papers by a sheriff or constable.
+If you aren’t the spouse who's asking for the change to alimony, the first time you hear about the court action might be when you get served with papers by a sheriff or constable.
 Read through the papers you receive carefully.
 You are the defendant in this case.

 You have 20 days to file an “Answer” with the court.
 The Answer is a document that you write yourself, it isn’t a court form that you fill out.
 See Respond to a case filed against you in Probate and Family Court for information on how to write your answer and how to send it to the plaintiff (the person asking for the change) and the court.

 Contact for Request to change your alimony